Intermodalics/pickit-docs/docs/documentation/calibration/multi-poses-calibration.rst

 #.
 Click on the :guilabel:`Calibration` button, located on top of the Pickit web interface.
 #.
 Choose the camera mount: whether the camera is fixed to a **stationary** place or **robot mounted**.
 #.
 Select the correct robot type: **6 DOF** or **4 DOF**, depending on the number of
    degrees-of-freedom of your robot.
-If your robot has only 4 degrees-of-freedom, fill in the distance between calibration plate and robot flange in the field **Flange Z-axis**.
 #.
 Choose the **multi poses** robot camera calibration method.
 #.
 Follow the indicated steps, and run the robot program when instructed.
+Alternatively, you can also
+   move your robot into the positions and press :guilabel:`Collect current pose` in the calibration wizard.
-The Pickit web interface shows
-   the progress of the calibration process.
+   The Pickit web interface shows the progress of the calibration process.
+#.
+Once the calibration is finished, if your robot has only 4 degrees-of-freedom, fill
+   in the distance between the robot flange and the camera in the field **Flange to camera distance along the flange Z-axis **.
+Notice that, if the camera is mounted at a higher location than the robot flange, this value should be negative.

 .. image:: /assets/images/Documentation/Calibration-progress-multi-poses.png